jackconnolly21/fantasyLineup/README.md

  - google-chrome
  - selenium webdriver

-Next, clone or download the repository and extract the fntsylu folder.
+Next, clone or download the repository and extract the fantasyLineup folder.
 Now, open up the teams.csv file in any text editor and enter the following, with no spaces between the fields, and all in one line.

 ```
 'ESPN Username','ESPN Password','LeagueID','TeamID','SeasonID'